Back to Resources

 What is the biggest unexpected cost?

 Most newcomers are surprised by the upfront costs of setting up.
+If you are a solo professional, a freelance visa can be a more affordable entry point.
 Security deposits, DEWA deposits, furnishing an apartment (if unfurnished), and the first few months of expenses before income is flowing through the UAE entity.
 Budget AED 20,000 to AED 40,000 in upfront settling-in costs beyond your first month's rent.